Graphonomics: History and conferences

-International Graphonomics Society

-As mentioned above, the IGS was created at the 1985 international conference with the main purpose being to coordinate and assist in the growth and development of the field of graphonomics in all its forms.
-This has been done through conferences, workshops and publication of proceedings from those events.

 IGS Publications

 As the main academic body for graphonomics, the IGS publishes a biannual bulletin as well as proceedings of the biennial conference.
 The Bulletin of the International Graphonomics Society is published by the IGS in March and November each year and it is the primary means of communication among IGS members and the public.
 A complete list of past BIGS issues is available online.
 Conference proceedings are published in the form of a peer-reviewed scientific journal or book shortly after each of the conferences.

 Research topics

 Some research topics in graphonomics include: